dfinity/pocketic-py/README.md

 Canister developers have several options to test their software, but there are tradeoffs:
 - Install and test on the **mainnet**: The 'real' experience, but you pay with real cycles.
 - The **replica** provided by DFX: You get the complete stack of a single IC node.
 But therefore, you get no cross- or multisubnet functionality, and never will.
 Replica is quite heavyweight too, because the nonessential components are not abstracted away.
 - **StateMachine** test: More lightweight than replica, because it *simulates* a subnet.
-But it launches a process for every test, it uses difficult-to-trace stdio-IPC and it is only integrated with Rust.
+But it launches a process for every test, it uses difficult-to-trace stdio-IPC, and it is only integrated with Rust.

 Enter **PocketIC**:
 - Built from mainnet components
 - Lightweight: Abstracts away consensus and other nonessential components
 - Runs as a service on your test system, and accepts HTTP/JSON.
 This enables:
     - Concurrent and independent IC instances
-    - Multi-language support: Anyone can write an integration library in any language, it just needs to be implemented against the PocketIC REST-API
+    - Multi-language support: Anyone can write an integration library against the PocketIC REST-API in any language
     - [Will support sharing of setup work between similar tests]
 - [Will support saving and loading checkpoints]
 - [Will support multi-subnet IC instances]